Worldwide Locations:

 Shareholders:

-Requires at least two shareholders, who can be either individuals or entities.
+An LLC requires at least two shareholders, who may be individuals or legal entities.
 There is no maximum limit on the number of shareholders.

-Governed by the Egyptian Companies Law No. 159 of 1981 and its amendments, ensuring a structured and regulated environment for business operations.
+LLCs are governed by Egyptian Companies Law No. 159 of 1981 and its amendments, which provide a clear and structured framework for business operations.

 Liability: